 We seek accreditation for a program that meets the provincial standards for teacher education.
 The teaching program (courses, teaching standards, qualifications of the instructors and the like) and the organization (governance, policies, procedures, physical plant, financial capabilities) are carefully reviewed and measured against government and OCT standards and expectations of university-level institutions and programs.

 For CCRTC it means two steps:

-a) First, obtaining Ministerial Consent to be granted by the Minister of Advanced Education and Skills Development (MAESD).
+- First, obtaining Ministerial Consent to be granted by the Ministry of Colleges and Universities (MCU).
 This will make CCRTC an accredited degree-granting institution, able to grant a B.Ed. degree to students who have successfully completed the 2-year program; and subsequently

 4. The Canadian Reformed Theological Seminary (“CRTS”) is accredited.
 Is this different?